 - industry and the nature of work

-- policy and regulatory at the State and Commonwealth Government levels
+- policy and regulatory at the state and federal government levels

 Above all, it reflects the right of people to access core education and training.